News & Events

 Hepatitis Queensland commissions CLO’s artwork

 Congratulations to our very own artist and Northgate clinic community liaison officer Joe.
-Joe was commissioned by Hepatitis Queensland to create a piece of art to raise awareness for Hepatitis B. Joe rose to the challenge of creating a beautiful piece encouraging Aboriginal and Torres Strait Islander people in community to think about their liver health.
-It was also a good chance to encourage education around Hepatitis B, an issue which greatly affects Aboriginal and Torres Strait Islander peoples.
-What a fantastic and important piece and we’re very proud of Joe’s efforts.
+He was commissioned by Hepatitis Queensland to create a piece of art that would also raise awareness for Hepatitis B. Joe rose to the challenge, creating a beautiful piece which highlights the significance of liver health.
+The artwork also creates an opportunity to educate community around Hepatitis B. What a fantastic and important piece and we’re very proud of Joe’s efforts.

 Below is Joe’s artist statement:

-The small circles, lines and crosshatching represent songlines/storylines urging communities to attend their nearest Aboriginal Medical Service/Health Service provider to discuss liver health and Hepatitis B, the footprints depict travelling to and from these services.
+Small circles, lines and crosshatching represent songlines/storylines.
+They remind community to attend their nearest Aboriginal Medical Service/Health Service to discuss liver health and Hepatitis B. The footprints also depict travelling to and from these services.

-Larger circles are the Aboriginal medical services/health service providers, the symbols for male and female around the circles are both community members and staff that work at these services.
+The larger circles represent Aboriginal medical services/health service providers.
+Around these circles, the symbols for male and female represent both community members and staff that work at these services.

-Hepatitis Queensland staff are the crosshatched symbols sitting in the circles talking to everyone and educating them about liver health and Hepatitis B.
+Also, the crosshatched symbols sitting in the circles educating people about liver health and Hepatitis B are Hepatitis Queensland staff.

-In the centre of the painting is the Hep B family tree which is a visual tool used for Hepatitis B education, with each branch reminding us to:
+In the centre of the painting is also the Hep B family tree which is a visual tool used in Hep B education.
+Each branch reminds us to B: